Early Voting In-Person

 - Accessible equipment and/or curbside voting is available upon request.

 Emergency Absentee Voting

-- The hospitalization, illness, or death of a spouse, child, or parent; or
+- The hospitalization, illness, or death of a spouse, child, or parent.

-- The ballot shall be counted only if the ballot is received by the general registrar prior to the close of polls
+- The ballot shall be counted only if the ballot is received by the general registrar prior to the close of poll.

-- You must be either an officer of election who was assigned after 12:00 pm on the Saturday before the election to work in a precinct other than his own; or
+- You must be an officer of election who was assigned after 12:00 pm on the Saturday before the election to work in a precinct other than his own.

 - Apply and vote in person by 2:00 p.m. on the day preceding the election